kruorama/4_json/README.md

 # Prettify JSON
-Takes a path to a JSON file as an argument and displays it in a readable way
+Takes a path to a JSON file as an argument and displays it in a readable way.

 # Quickstart